vinceimbat/vinceimbat/content/thoughts/strategy for connecting.md

 sr-interval: 2
 sr-ease: 249
 ---
 I reach out to my scenius every day as part of [[thoughts/my daily routine]].
 I do this in the afternoon after [[thoughts/my morning writing practice]] in the morning.
-At the start, I should do audience research according to the advice of [[Dan Blank]].
+At the start, I should do audience research according to the advice of [[thoughts/dan blank]].
 Once I start being connected with ideal followers in social media, I could start sharing my processes on social media.

 ---